nova-model/nova-tutorial/episodes/08-Next-Steps.md

 Fortunately, the template application we used in this tutorial already includes a `dockerfiles/Dockerfile` that you can use as a starting point.
 The Dockerfile is a set of instructions that Docker uses to build your container image.

-Here's what the Dockerfile typically includes:
+Here\'s what the Dockerfile typically includes:
 * **Base Image:** Specifies the base operating system and environment for your application.
 * **Dependencies:** Describes how to install any required libraries or packages.
 * **Application Files:** Defines how to copy your application code into the container.